DAI 2026 · Hong Kong8th International Conference on Distributed AIHong Kong · Nov 29 - Dec 2, 2026

 Each AI Paper Track submission must include an Agent Ready Manuscript (ARM) Bundle as supplementary material.
 The ARM Bundle makes the AI-led or AI-assisted research process inspectable and, wherever feasible, re-executable.
 Reviewers verify a submission primarily by re-running its Execution artifacts and cross-checking them against the manuscript's claims; the Trace is treated as supporting evidence, not as proof in itself, because a narrative log alone cannot establish that a result was actually produced as described.

 Bundle structure.
-Submit the ARM Bundle as a single archive (.zip or .tar.gz) with a top-level manifest and one directory per modality:
+Submit the ARM Bundle as a single archive, preferably arm-bundle.zip, with required top-level files and one directory per modality:

 arm-bundle/